 Oversubscription & Buy Back

-At cross border interconnection points with contractual congestion, GTS will offer additional firm capacity through an oversubscription & buy-back (OBB) scheme.
-The amount of additional firm capacity that GTS can make available by means of OBB capacity is determined per cross border IP and per auction product.
+At IPs with contractual congestion, GTS will offer additional firm capacity via an overbook and buy-back scheme (OBB).
+GTS determines the amount of available OBB capacity per IP and per auction product.

-Shippers participating in an auction will not see whether the capacity offered is capacity made available through an OBB scheme or regular firm technical capacity.
-For the shipper there is no difference between OBB capacity and regular technical capacity.
+During an auction it is not visible whether the offered capacity is made available via an OBB scheme or if it is the regular firm technical capacity.
+Therefore, for shippers there will be no difference between booked OBB capacity and booked regular technical capacity.

-In case contractual congestion turns into a physical congestion, GTS will take the necessary steps to remedy the physical congestion.
-The primary route to achieve this without affecting the capacity rights of the shipper who contracted OBB capacity is via a buy-back auction on PRISMA.
-This will result in shippers (re-)nominating in such a way that the physical congestion.
+In the exceptional case that contractual congestion becomes physical congestion, GTS will take the necessary measures to eliminate the physical congestion.
+The most important way to achieve this without affecting the rights of the shipper who has contracted OBB capacity, is via a buy-back auction on PRISMA.
+This action will lead to such a (re)nomination of capacities that physical congestion will be resolved.